Nico Diederichs

 Nicolaas Johannes Diederichs, (17 November 1903 – 21 August 1978) served as the third state president of South Africa from 1975 to 1978.

 Education and career

 After completing school, he attended Grey University College between 1921 and 1925 where he obtained a Bachelor of Arts (Dutch & Ethics) and Master of Arts (Philosophy).
-As an economist, he educated himself overseas at universities in Munich, Cologne, Berlin and Leiden, obtaining a doctorate from the University of Leiden and a D.Litt degree.
+As an economist, he educated himself overseas at the Ludwig-Maximilians-Universität München, the University of Cologne, the Friedrich Wilhelm University of Berlin, and Leiden University, obtaining a doctorate from Leiden University and a D.Litt degree.
 Resuming a career in South Africa, he became a lecturer and later a professor at the University of the Orange Free State, in Political Science and Philosophy.
 During the 1930s and 1940s, he became a prominent figure in Afrikaner nationalist circles.
 He founded the Reddingsdaadbond organisation to promote the economic wellbeing of Afrikaners.

 After visiting the country in 1938, Diederichs became a staunch admirer of Nazi Germany.

 Political career

 Diederichs was a National Party member of Parliament from 1948 to 1975, representing Randfontein until 1958 and then Losberg.
 He served as Minister of Economic Affairs from 1958 to 1967, as Minister of Mines from 1961 to 1964, and as Minister of Finance from 1967 to 1975.
 In the latter capacity he became known as "Mr Gold".
 He served as the first chancellor of the Rand Afrikaans University and ceremonial State President of South Africa from 1975 until his death, after a short illness, of a heart attack on 21 August 1978 in Cape Town.